On intersective polynomials with non-solvable Galois group: Existence results

 For every prime $\ell\ge 5$, there exists a semistable elliptic curve with good supersingular reduction at $\ell$, such that the attached Galois representation $\rho: Gal_\qq \to GL_2(\mathbb{F}_\ell)$ is surjective (the surjectivity follows from the semistability for all $\ell\ge 11$ by a theorem of Mazur (\cite[Theorem 4]{Mazur}); and the smaller $\ell$ are treated explicitly in \cite{AdR}).
 Composition of this representation with the projection $GL_2(\mathbb{F}_\ell)\to PGL_2(\mathbb{F}_\ell)$ yields a Galois extension of $\qq$ with group $PGL_2(\mathbb{F}_\ell)$.

-Because of semistability, the inertia group at every prime $p\ne \ell$ is either trivial or of order $\ell$.
-In particular, all decomposition groups at the {\it ramified} primes $p\ne \ell$ are contained in the normalizer of an $\ell$-Sylow subgroup of $PGL_2(\ell)$, i.e.\ a conjugate of $U_1$.
+It is shown in \cite{AdR}, using the Neron-Ogg-Shafarevich criterion and Tate curves, that semistability implies that the inertia group at every prime $p\ne \ell$ is either trivial or of order $\ell$.
+In particular, all decomposition groups at the {\textit{ramified}} primes $p\ne \ell$ are contained in the normalizer of an $\ell$-Sylow subgroup of $PGL_2(\ell)$, i.e.\ a conjugate of $U_1$.

 Furthermore, because of good supersingular reduction at $\ell$, the inertia subgroups at $\ell$ are cyclic of order $\ell+1$ (i.e., Singer cycles), and therefore the decomposition subgroups are contained in a conjugate of $U_2$.
 This follows from Proposition 12 in \cite{Serre}.